-Seneca on How to Overcome Fear and Inoculate Yourself Against Misfortune
+Seneca on Overcoming Fear and the Surest Strategy for Protecting Yourself from Misfortune

 “If you would not have a man flinch when the crisis comes, train him before it comes.”